SanahSidhu/Groovy/README.md

 - Browse a large collection of vinyl records in a paginated card layout
 - View details about each record such as genre and tracklist
 - Optimized loading times with lazy-loaded images
+- Responsive layout to adjust to the size of the screen

 ## Tech Stack
 - Node.js